Image: Thomas Logan

 2011 – Slow Felt Movement – SDA Conference, Chad Alice Hagen instructor; St Paul, MN

-1982 – Bachelor of Arts/Theater Design; State University of New York - Fredonia, Fredonia, NY
+1982 – B.A. in Theater Design, State University of New York – Fredonia, Fredonia, NY